- Birchwood ABC Elementary

 Hats must be removed upon entering the building.

 It is expected that each student be dressed in a manner that is clean, not hazardous to the safety of the child or others, and does not detract or disrupt the educational environment.

-- Should not be revealing or skin tight (no tank tops or spaghetti straps).
+- Should not be revealing or skin tight (no tank tops, spaghetti straps or sleeveless shirts).